gerdm/gerdm.github.io/content/posts/wolf-ewma.md

 ---

 Our weighted-observation likelihood filter (WolF) got accepted at ICML 2024.
-Our method, which is provably-robust and easy-to-implement, *robustifies* the Kalman filter (KF) by replacing the classical Gaussian likelihood assumption with a loss function.
+Our method *robustifies* the Kalman filter (KF) by replacing the classical Gaussian likelihood assumption with a loss function.
+As we show, this modification results in a provably-robust and easy-to-implement KF variant.

 Despite its simplicity, the terminology behind WoLF (similar to the terminology of the KF), might not be familiar to everyone and the method might seem a bit abstract for newcomers.

-Thus, to show the practical utility of our method, we will show how to create a robust variant of the KF that is familiar to most: the exponentially weighted moving average (EWMA).
+Thus, to show the practical utility of our method, we apply the WoLF algorithm to a unidimensional with unit state and measurement function.
+As we will see, the result is a variant of an algorithm that is familar to most: the exponentially weighted moving average (EWMA).

 This post is organlised as follows: first, we recap the EWMA.
-Then, we introduce a one-dimensional state-space model (SSM) and show that the EWMA is a special case of the KF in this SSM setting.
+Then, we introduce a one-dimensional state-space model (SSM) and show that the EWMA is a special case of the KF in this setting.
 Next, we derive the WoLF method for an EWMA.
 We conclude this post by showing a numerical experiment that illustrates the robustness of the WoLF method in one-dimensional financial data.